 The ethanol recovery process employed by US Ecology allows for the consolidation of waste from multiple retail store locations at our TSDFs, increasing the bulk waste volume and offering greater rates for recovery.
 The bulk product then moves through a process to separate the liquid product from the packaging.
 A distillation process ultimately produces ethanol purified to a level available for reuse by manufacturers across the country.

 Multiple national retail chains taking advantage of US Ecology’s ethanol recovery program experience a reduction of waste.
 One large national retailer removed of an average 130 pounds of waste, per store, per retail waste pick-up, for alcohol or perfume.
 This resulted in at least a half million pounds removed annually from their RCRA waste generator status.

 For customers that chose to explore manufacturing hand sanitizer in-house to help combat COVID-19, many initial high-volume batches of ethanol-based product were not approved by regulatory agencies to be proven to help kill the virus, or were mislabeled, and therefore were not approved for public sale.
 Given the chemical composition, these failed batches of hand sanitizer needed to be safely disposed of to protect human health and the environment.
 One retailer alone was able to take advantage of US Ecology’s ethanol recovery program and removed over 75,000 pounds of waste from their generator status in approximately six months.

 Like many of US Ecology’s innovative waste solutions for retailers, the ethanol recovery process can be customized to fit a customer’s unique needs.
-To learn more about ethanol recovery, or to learn how our Retail Solutions can help you more safely and compliantly manage your waste, contact Jeff Scott, Director of Retail at email@example.com or by calling (800) 592-5489.
+To learn more about ethanol recovery, or to learn how our Retail Solutions can help you more safely and compliantly manage your waste, contact US Ecology at firstname.lastname@example.org or by calling (800) 592-5489.